Here we see Tim Hortons sourcing its tomatoes from California for sale in Ontario, and presumably across Canada.

 PEI potatoes lathered in Heinz ketchup?
 Even Heinz infamously pulled up stakes from Leamington several years ago, although operations are under way in the century-old plant under Highbury Canco ownership with 100 fewer employees.

-Meanwhile, food banks across eastern Canada, including this same food bank getting California tomatoes, received record shipments of PEI potatoes this year because US corporate bulk buyers wouldn't accept them due to the blight of potato wart.
-For the first time in decades, potatoes mainly headed west instead of south.
+Meanwhile, food banks across eastern Canada, including this same food bank getting California tomatoes, received record shipments of PEI potatoes this year because US corporate bulk buyers, notably fast food giants, wouldn't accept them due to harmless but visible potato wart blight.
+For the first time in decades, PEI potatoes mainly headed west across Canada instead of south to America's enormous low wage fast food system.

 Across three countries, jobs dwindle as production is rationalized through new rounds of capital investments greased by jurisdictional bidding wars as governments of every tier fight for a few jobs with ever-greater subsidies and handouts to an obscenely wealthy capitalist class.